 A pacy winger coming out of the Ajax academy was enough to get anyone excited, and his rapid explosion on every FM save made Kishna a must-buy.

-A failed stint at Lazio saw the 27-year-old end up at ADO Den Haag.
+A failed stint at Lazio saw the Dutchman end up back at hometown club ADO Den Haag.

 A Ballon d’Or looks unlikely now.